Wilkon-Unternehmensgruppe/Hotel/CourtyardByMarriott-Wolfsburg/DailyRoutine.md

        - *Under Amount* if it's 5 Euro then 5 Euro *Not like HRewards Or GreenOption in Intercity*
        - *Under Qty* set -1 or -2 or -3 *Depending on Person*
        - *Under Supplement* 10$ Voucher
+       - ausgedruchte documention of each guest as voucher bearbeitung mit A136 AND DER REZEPTION NEBEN PARKING GERAET LEGEN
      - *Additional Info* **Voucher Anlegen** in
        - Reservierung mask ↓ Packages > New > Package > P6_10_FNB
          - **Trace setzen** *Then we should trace it just like GreenOption in Intercity*